rh-ecosystem-edge/accelerator_templates/README.md

 * [The "Partner Templates Cookbook"](#Cookbook): A collection of solutions, links, and FAQs to provide help for developers getting started with adding OpenShift support to their hardware.

-* [Links and Related Operators](#Links and Related Operators): A collections of Links to useful resources and real-world implementations to provide examples of how other people have approached the subject.
+* [Links and Related Operators](#links-and-related-operators): A collections of Links to useful resources and real-world implementations to provide examples of how other people have approached the subject.

+&nbsp;

 &nbsp;

 **NOTE: If there is something you think needs adding, expanding, or correcting, please file an Issue, or even better raise a PR**

 &nbsp;